Vegan Puff Pastry

 Laminate the Dough:

-Step by step photos showing how to fold pastry.
+step by step photos showing how to fold pastry.

 1. Once the dough has rested, repeat the rolling and folding step twice to create more layers in the dough, called lamination.